TheHolyBastard/KFO-Dammed.Plan/DammedIdeas.md

 ### STALKER ARENA:

 - Heavy, dark, oppressive atmosphere
- (the atmos we had going on the earlier versions was actually better from recollection ^Was without fog)
+ (the atmos we had going on without fog was actually better from recollection).

 ##### Stalker Sex Dungeon:
 	- 25% chance to spawn grafitti on the cell at the very end of each intersection.
 (Abandoned Idea)